fabiohecht/kafka-bookstore-tutorial/README.md

                 }
         }'

 Check that imported data looks ok.
-You can use the Landoop Topics UI and look at the data in the "book" and "customer" topics.
-Or go old-school with the command line (we use the kafka-connect container just because it has the command line tools installed):
+Via command line we use the kafka-connect-cp container just because it has the command line tools installed):

-    docker-compose exec kafka-connect kafka-avro-console-consumer --bootstrap-server kafka:29092 --topic asgard.inventory.book --from-beginning --property schema.registry.url=http://schema-registry:8081
+    docker-compose exec kafka-connect-cp kafka-avro-console-consumer --bootstrap-server kafka:29092 --topic asgard.inventory.book --from-beginning --property schema.registry.url=http://schema-registry:8081

 Press CTRL-C to exit.

+Note: Due to time constraints, we are using two instances of Connect in this tutorial, one with the Debezium connector for ingestion and one with Elasticsearch connector for output.
+In real life you could use both connectors in the same connect cluster.
+Thus, we configured two instances of the Landoop Connect UI:

+ - http://localhost:8003 manages the instance with Confluent connectors (e.g. Elasticsearch)
+ - http://localhost:8004 manages the instance with Debezium connectors

 ### Start Java Mock Producer